 Tropical Storm Debby becomes the 4th named storm of the season

-Tropical Storm Debby has formed in the eastern Gulf of Mexico.
-This storm has winds topping out at 40 mph and it is moving NW at 15 mph.
+Tropical Storm Debby is in the eastern Gulf of Mexico.
+This storm has winds topping out at 65 mph and it is moving NNW at 13 mph.
 Debby will track through the eastern Gulf of Mexico, before making landfall as a Hurricane early Monday.
 This system poses no direct threat to Louisiana.

-The tropical cyclone has become better organized since the last advisory, with the circulation center becoming better defined over the southeastern Gulf of Mexico and areas of outer convective banding to the north and south of the central region.
-Surface observations in the Florida Keys, and ship reports in the Straits of Florida shows an area of 30-35 knots winds located about 120 nautical miles from the center in the eastern semicircle.
-Based on this information, Tropical Depression Four is upgraded to Tropical Storm Debby.
+Hurricane Hunter aircraft observations indicate that Debby continues to intensify over the eastern Gulf of Mexico.
+Satellite imagery shows that the cloud pattern is becoming better developed with increasing deep convection near the center of circulation, and radar data indicate that an eyewall is beginning to form.
+The current intensity estimate is estimated to be 55 knots based on a significant drop in central pressure reported the aircraft.

-Conditions are favorable for strengthening over the Gulf of Mexico with warm sea surface temperatures and light wind shear.
-Intensification is likely to be slow during the first 12-24 hours, then proceed at a faster rate after the cyclone develops an organized inner core.
-The new intensity forecast calls for a peak intensity of 65 knots at landfall on the Gulf coast of Florida.
-Weakening is forecast after landfall while the system moves over the southeastern United States.
-Beyond 72 hours, the intensity forecast remains quite uncertain due to the possibility of land interaction.
+The cyclone has been turning gradually to the right and the initial motion is north-northwestward or 330/11 kt.
+Over the next day or so, Debby should move through a weakness in the mid-level subtropical ridge over the southeastern United States and reach the northeast Gulf of Mexico coast in the Florida Big Bend region on Monday.
+After the system makes landfall, the steering currents are likely to weaken as a trough over the northeastern U.S. moves eastward from the area, which should result in a decrease in forward speed.
+There is significant uncertainty in the track of Debby in the 2-5 day time frame.
+Much of the track guidance keeps the center over the southeastern U.S. for the next several days as a ridge builds in over the Carolinas.
+The official track forecast is similar to the previous one.
+This keeps the slow-moving center near the Georgia and South Carolina coast in the 3 to 5 day time-frame.

 Trending News